openstack-infra/jenkins-job-builder/doc/source/general.rst

       Specifies an authentication token that allows new builds to be triggered by accessing a special predefined URL.
 Only those who know the token will be able to trigger builds remotely.

+    * **retry-count**:
+      If a build fails to checkout from the repository, Jenkins will retry the specified number of times before giving up.

 .. automodule:: general
    :members: